jackgoza/Algorithms/Lab2/README.md

     location.

 Additional flags:
+    --console
+                Logs output to the console rather than to an output file.

     --input-file 'path/to/file.txt'
                 Ingests the file at location passed to flag.
                 Locations should be relative to content root